Russia condemns US downing of Syrian warplane

 It's the first time the US has shot down a Syrian aircraft since it began fighting ISIS in the country in 2014.

 "This strike can be regarded as another act of defiance of international law by the United States," Russian Deputy Foreign Minister Sergei Ryabkov said Monday, according to Russia's state-run news agency Tass.
 "What was it, if not an act of aggression?
-It was also an act of assistance to those terrorists whom the United States is ostensibly fighting against," Ryabkov said.
+It was also an act of assistance to those terrorists whom the United States is ostensibly fighting against."

 "Considered air targets," Russia says